MV-AGUSTA F3 675 (2012 - 2021) Review

 Reliability & build qualityNext up: Value

-There’s no question it’s beautifully-built and well-finished, but it’s too early to say if it will be as bulletproof as the competition.
+There’s no question it’s beautifully-built and well-finished.
 Many current MV owners complain of spare parts supply, let’s hope it will be different for the F3.

 Value vs rivalsNext up: Equipment